zainabadel501/tasks/README.md

 - posting task and can edit or delete and display all tasks posted

 # Backend
-In this project, the user can post/delete/edit tasks by using Firebase Storage which help to upload and store uuser-generated content with REST APIs requests ( GET , POST, PUT, PATCH or DELETE)
+In this project, the user can post/delete/edit tasks by using Cloud Firestore with REST APIs requests ( GET , POST, PUT, PATCH or DELETE)

 # Built with
 - setup npm.